Nillusions/AI-resources/Social Media Agent/Read this before using Social Media Agent.md

 If you are making a custom Gem using Gemini
 Copy the snippets from Instructions for Gemini and paste it in the instructions field after making necessary changes.

-This JSON snippet can also work with spaces in Perplexity, projects in ChatGPT, Claude, Grok etc..
+This "Text Prompt for Spaces and Projects.md" can work with spaces in Perplexity, projects in ChatGPT, Claude, Grok etc.. or use the json prompts

 ---